 Our fair trade brand works to support women in four main ways:

 Selling fair trade products: We invest financially in the success of our female artisan partners around the world, paying at least 2-3x the minimum wage and making sure women have access to the resources they need.
 We are PROUD members of the Fair Trade Federation, meaning an outside governing board has verified our work as meeting all the fair trade principles.

-Promoting skill and talent development: We work with the women to increase their competencies, allowing their businesses to grow and enabling them to hire more women.
+Promoting skill and talent development: We work with our artisan partners to increase their competencies, allowing their businesses to grow and enabling them to hire more women.
 By investing in women’s design skills, business acumen and pricing strategies, we're helping women be leaders in their communities on the national and international level.

 Hosting workshops: As women investing in other women, we aim to inspire female entrepreneurship and provide women with business skills and resources.
 We do this through workshops, mentorship roles and networking events across the U.S.